cairon666/bigduck/backend/README.md

 - ⚪ add fields for quiz
 - - date_modify
 - - is_show
+- - is_strict
-- - strict
+- - is_random
 - ⚪ add white list for quiz
 - ⚪ add fields for user
 - - date_modify
 - - date_create
 - ⚪ add attachments for quiz
 - ⚪ add statistics for quiz
-- ⚪ add questions for quiz
+- ⚫ add questions for quiz
 - ⚪ add handler that gives quiz by username and quizname
+- ⚪ add handler that gives quiz with questions
 - ⚫ add jwt
+- ⚫ move scheme to one file
+- ⚪ create validate for scheme create question

 ## tests